Best Mattresses for Sciatica and Nerve Pain

 Peripheral neuropathy is caused by damage to the nerves outside of the brain and spinal cord (peripheral nerves), and can cause weakness, numbness and pain, typically in the hands and feet.
 It can also impact other areas of the body.

 Your peripheral nervous system sends information from your brain and spinal cord to the rest of your body via the central nervous system.
 The peripheral nerves also send sensory information to the central nervous system.
+Finding the best mattress for nerve pain can reduce inflammation at key pain triggering areas.

 Peripheral neuropathy can result from traumatic injuries, infections, metabolic problems, inherited causes and exposure to toxins.
 One of the most common causes is diabetes, and in the last few years, even prolonged sitting can cause permanent damage to peripheral nerve endings by mashing and pinching nerves.

 Sufferers describe peripheral neuropathy pain in a variety of ways, most often as stabbing, burning, needling, or tingling.
 In many cases, symptoms can improve, especially if caused by a treatable condition.
-Medications can reduce the pain of peripheral neuropathy, and physical therapy, including exercise like walking and stretching can help improve vascular circulation and help heal nerve endings.

 In the case of sciatic nerve pain, surgical interventions may be required to relieve the pain, usually by repairing spinal discs which can move out of place and cause pressure on the sciatic nerve.
-In many cases, the opening (lumen) where the sciatic nerve passes through the bone in the vertebral column might need to be enlarged to minimize the damage.

-The ideal mattress for peripheral nerve pain needs to incorporate some fairly soft ingredients such as a lower density memory foam, but the underlying support layer should be fairly firm.
+The ideal mattress for nerve pain needs to incorporate some fairly soft ingredients such as a lower density memory foam, but the underlying support layer should be fairly firm.
 A hybrid mattress, made using a pocketed coil system is also a good component because it relieves pressure very precisely because of the independent suspension that each oil will provide, both pushing back and yielding as weight is distributed across its surface.

-For pressure and pain relief, memory foam is the best material for distributing weight sideways, rather than downward, which serves only to compress the material underneath you, often collecting heat as well.
-Memory foam, and other materials like natural latex tend to spread pressure sideways, much like kneading pizza dough and spreading it in sideways in a pan.
-The pressure gets pushed sideways and out to the side of the mattress rather than down into the interior.
+For pressure and pain relief, memory foam is an outstanding component used for distributing weight sideways, rather than downward, which serves only to compress the material underneath you, often collecting heat as well.

-The ideal mattress will also be equipped with a fairly soft and sumptuous outer covering or topper piece which will provide a softer and more yielding initial feel.
-A the same time, there should be proper edge support so that transferring is easy, allowing a person to comfortably sit on the edge of their bed to maneuver when putting on shoes, or transitioning to a walker or wheelchair in more severe cases.
+At the same time, there should be proper edge support so that transferring is easy, allowing a person to comfortably sit on the edge of their bed to maneuver when putting on shoes, or transitioning to a walker or wheelchair in more severe cases.

 The underlying foundation or base layer also provides firm, resilient support to prevent sinking and indentations.
 The company offers an outstanding trial period, a solid warranty, and is highly reviewed with over 6,000 4.8 star ratings out of five, accumulated over the last several years.